enisspahi/opencost-demo/README.md

 # What is OpenCost?

-OpenCost is an open source cost monitoring tool for Kubernetes environments.
+OpenCost is a FinOps cost monitoring tool for Kubernetes environments.
 It provides real-time visibility into resource usage and associated costs, helping teams optimize cloud spend and improve efficiency.

 - **Open Source**: Free and community-driven (CNCF)